Ag Geospatial Data Explorer

 Currently available

-Rainfall : Built from CHIRPS monthly data.
+Rainfall — Built from CHIRPS (Funk et al., 2015)

-Potential indicators extensions (in progress)
+Potential indicator extensions (in progress)

 • Standard Precipitation Index (SPI)

-• Standard Precipitation and Evaluation Index (SPEI)
+• Standard Precipitation and Evapotranspiration Index (SPEI)

 • Palmer Drought Severity Index (PDSI)

-• Rainfall Anomalies (long-term z-scores)
+• Rainfall anomalies (long-term z-scores)

 • Temperature anomalies (long-term z-scores)

-• Growing and Harmful Degree Days
+• Growing and harmful degree days

 • Normalized Difference Vegetation Index (NDVI)